Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 3. Promote internal recycling

-4. Minimize hazardous waste
+4. Minimise hazardous waste

 5. Adopt circular economy practices

-6. Optimize packaging
+6. Optimise packaging

 7. Segregate waste at source

-8. Digitalize management with e-SIR
+8. Digitalise management with e-SIR

-9. Train staff
+9. Train your staff

 10. Measure and report results